magentabusiness/magentabusiness.github.io/docs/pe/mobile/self-registration.md

 ---

-Self-registration in IoT Hub PE Mobile Application allows new users to create accounts independently, directly through the app.
+Self-registration in IoT Hub Mobile Application allows new users to create accounts independently, directly through the app.
 This feature provides a registration form that enables new users to sign up and access the platform with predefined permissions.

 The configuration of this feature is managed by the Tenant Administrator through the [Mobile center](/docs/pe/mobile-center/mobile-center/){:target="_blank"}.